leap0x7b/viisi/README.md

     - [ ] Zifencei - Load/store fence
   - [ ] Pass all tests in [riscv-tests](https://github.com/riscv/riscv-tests)
 - [X] UART
-- [X] Disk drive
+- [X] Basic disk drive controller
+- [ ] RTC
 - [ ] Framebuffer
+- [ ] Networking

-## Credits
+## Acknowledgements
 - [rvemu-for-book](https://github.com/d0iasm/rvemu-for-book) for test files and RV64 emulator implementation.

 ## License
 This project is open source and is licensed under the MIT license.
-See the [LICENSE](LICENSE) file for more information.
+See the [LICENSE](LICENSE) file for more informations.